 - Preheat oven to 400 degrees.
 Trim asparagus ends and place on an oiled sheet pan.
 Sprinkle with salt and pepper.
 Place half lemon slices over asparagus on sheet pan.
 Place asparagus in oven to roast for 12 minutes.

-- In a sauté pan over medium heat, add 1 teaspoon olive oil, plus drain marinade from bowl into pan.
+- In a sauté pan over medium heat, add 1 teaspoon olive oil, and drain marinade from bowl into pan.
 After 2 minutes add salmon, face down into pan.
 Cook for 4 minutes.
 Turn heat to low, flip and cook skin side down for 5-8 minutes, depending upon thickness of fish.

 - Remove asparagus from oven and dust with Parmesan cheese.
 Place salmon, rice and asparagus on plates.
 Top with remaining lemon slices and scallions, if desired.
 Enjoy!